Eknath Khadse: Early years

-State Minister (1995-1999)
+State Minister (1995–1999)

 In 1995, Khadse became a minister in Chief Minister Manohar Joshi's state cabinet.
-He was close to then-deputy CM and BJP leader Gopinath Munde and handled finance and irrigation portfolios between 1995–1999.
+He was close to then-deputy CM and BJP leader Gopinath Munde and handled finance and irrigation portfolios between 1995 and 1999.
 After Joshi's resignation as the chief minister, he took an oath as minister when Narayan Rane became Chief minister.

 On 13 December 2005, Eknath Khadse was suspended for six months from Maharashtra state assembly's lower house due to making derogatory remarks against the then-speaker Babasaheb Kupekar and Deputy speaker Pramod Shende in their chambers.

-Opposition leader (2009-2014)
+Opposition leader (2009–2014)

 Khadse served as the leader of the opposition from November 2009 to October 2014.
 His successful tenure as the opposition leader led BJP to the victory in later 2014 election.

 2014 elections and chief minister contention

 He announced breakup of long-held Shivsena-BJP alliance before 2014 assembly election and BJP decided to contest that election alone without Shiv Sena.
 He assured Narendra Modi that BJP can win this election on their own.
 After the strong showing in 2014 elections, Khadse was seen as the strong conteder for the role of Chief minister of Maharashtra, but Devendra Fadnavis was ultimately chosen for the post.
 Khadse held more than dozen portfolios during the first two years including ministries of excise, revenue, and agriculture.